corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/archiving/archiving-setup.md

 {{< note >}}

-The Archiving Service relies on the [Ledger Graph](../../../../../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md) functionality.
+The Archiving Service relies on the [Ledger Graph](../../../../../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md)functionality.
 For the Archiving Service to work correctly, the Ledger Graph must load your entire graph in memory to function.

-Unless you follow the guide for [making Archive-friendly CorDapps](#making-archive-friendly-cordapps), this can cause:
+This can cause:

 * Increased time to run Archiving tasks.
 * Increased JVM heap memory usage while Archiving tasks are being performed.